Senators say will support Judiciary panel if it looks into drug patents

-NEW YORK (Reuters) - Republican Senators John Cornyn and Chuck Grassley said on Tuesday that they would support the powerful Senate Judiciary committee if the panel were to examine the patent system under which drug companies protect the exclusivity of their medicines.
+NEW YORK, Feb 26 (Reuters) - Republican Senators John Cornyn and Chuck Grassley said on Tuesday that they would support the powerful Senate Judiciary committee if the panel were to examine the patent system under which drug companies protect the exclusivity of their medicines.

 They made the comments at a hearing in the U.S. Senate Finance Committee where seven drug company executives are testifying about rising prescription drug prices.